Finding the best men’s groin deodorant: Science, safety, and what actually works

 • Myth: “If I am clean, I should not need groin deodorant at all.”

-Fact: Genetics, hormones, and anatomy make some men prone to stronger odor even with excellent hygiene.
-Deodorant is a tool, not a sign of bad habits.
+Fact: Genetics, anatomy, activity level, and sweating patterns make some men prone to stronger odor even with excellent hygiene.
+Deodorant is a tool, not a sign of poor habits.

 • Myth: “I should stop sweating completely down there.”